micronaut-projects/static-website/README.md

 This project builds the Micronaut website.
 A static website build with [Gradle](https://gradle.org).
 It uses a Gradle Plugin whose sources can be found at `buildSrc`.

-Tasks are groupped with `micronaut`.
+Tasks are grouped with `micronaut`.

 You can get more info by running: